acascur/multivariate-analysis/README.md

 ## Exercise 3. *Cluster analysis*

 A program which makes an analysis of clusters using the k-means algorithm.
-Given a set of k-dimensional data, write a program to calculate the best choice for $M$ clusters using the k-means algorithm *(Lloyd’s algorithm)*.
+Given a set of k-dimensional data, we write a program to calculate the best choice for $M$ clusters using the k-means algorithm *(Lloyd’s algorithm)*.
 Given a set of data $\vec{x_i}, ..., \vec{x_N}$ where each vector $\vec{x_i}$ belongs to a k-dimensional space, we will look for the existence of clusters of data, i.e.: We will try to determine whether the data can be splitted into $s$ classes, $S_{\alpha}$, such that for every event we can say that $\vec{x_i} \in S_{\alpha}$ for some $\alpha = 1,...,s$.